 …or go on the twitters.

-Pssssst! these are fresh from twitter.
+Pssssst! these are from the cache.

 Tom says: “You're right to be sceptical but I do exist.
 Here is some documentary footage of me speaking to people in rooms”